shambhavi-20/sp24-cse110-lab4/explore/devtools/devtools-part1.md

 9. Which function inside the initiating file made the request?

-    The function inside the initiating file that made the request is **fetchData @ expose.js:4**
+    The function inside the initiating file that made the request is **fetchData** and it calls is using the command fetchData @ expose.js:4.